foxholden/losh-wgs-snakeflow/README.md

 ```
 Make sure to remove the header in nano.

-Relatedness is measured using ngsRelate on Alpine using this [script](scripts/1.ngsRelate-vcf.sbatch).
+Relatedness is measured using ngsRelate on Alpine.
+Use this [script](scripts/1.ngsRelate-vcf.sbatch).

 Read the output into R and sort J8 values from highest to lowest.
 Then remove one individual from pairs with J8 > 0.2.